-Graph filters have many similarities with conventional ones; they are linear, shift invariant, parametric functions of the input, they enjoy a spectral interpretation via the spectral graph theory \cite{chung1997spectral}, and their spectral design boils down to function fitting.
-However, striking differences also arise from the new graph medium; e.g., graph filters are equivariant to permutations in the support, enjoy a naturally distributed implementation, and can have more generalized forms such as node \cite{Segarra2017-GraphFilterDesign} or edge varying \cite{Coutino2019-EdgeVariant}.
-Due to the wide variety of network-based data and the flexibility of graphs to represent irregular structure in complex data domains, graph filters are used in myriad SP tasks (signal reconstruction, anomaly detection, image processing, distributed processing) and ML tasks (semi-supervised and unsupervised learning, matrix completion, Gaussian process regression), as well as robotics, point clouds, Internet of Things, biology, and vision applications.
+Graph filters have many similarities with conventional ones; they are linear, shift invariant, parametric functions of the input, they enjoy a spectral interpretation via the spectral graph theory \cite{chung1997spectral}, and their spectral design boils down to function fitting \cite{Segarra2017-GraphFilterDesign,shuman2018distributed}.
+However, striking differences also arise from the new graph medium; e.g., graph filters are equivariant to permutations in the support, can be implemented distributively, and can have more generalized forms such as node varying \cite{Segarra2017-GraphFilterDesign} or edge varying \cite{Coutino2019-EdgeVariant}.
+Due to the wide variety of network-based data and the flexibility of graphs to represent irregular structures, graph filters are used in myriad SP tasks (signal reconstruction, anomaly detection, image processing, distributed processing) and ML tasks (semi-supervised and unsupervised learning, matrix completion, Gaussian process regression), as well as robotics, point clouds, Internet of Things, biology, and vision applications.